 Textbook information is provided so that students may purchase their textbooks from an online bookseller of their choice.

-A fall cornerstone conference is available to all students on the UND campus as an orientation to begin the space studies program.
+A fall cornerstone/orientation conference is available to all students on the UND campus as an orientation to begin the space studies program.